 She has been invited to discuss these themes as a speaker and panelist at numerous international conferences.

 She was named Chevalier de l’Ordre des Palmes académiques by the French Republic for her contributions in bringing international attention to Ontario’s expertise in education.
 Madame Dumont is also a member of the Order of Ontario.
-In addition, she has been recognized with the Médaille de l’Ordre de la Pléiade de l’Ontario, the Médaille de l’Ordre de la ville d’Ottawa, and several other community awards.
+In addition, she has been recognized with the Coronation Medal, the Médaille de l’Ordre de la Pléiade de l’Ontario, the Médaille de l’Ordre de la ville d’Ottawa, and several other community awards.

 Madame Dumont holds two Bachelor’s degrees, one in psychology from the Université d’Ottawa and another in orthopedagogy from the Université du Québec en Outaouais, as well as a Master of Education from the University of Ottawa.